xlson/graphite-presentation/showoff/intro/030_feedback.md

 A talk about
 # Feedback #

-.notes At the core (of agility)
+.notes At the core (of agility), different kinds

-!SLIDE bullets
-# Feedback #
-* Visual, appealing, understandable
-* Continuous
-* Just in time, instantly available
-* Readily accessible, never locked away
-* Easily extended, updated